How to Start a Trucking Company

 If you decide to lease the trucks for your business, have clear terms of service with the person leasing it.
 Additionally, ensure that they have a reasonable leasing cost to not spend all your profit on leasing the truck.

 You may want to buy or lease a truck, but not have the immediate funds.
-So let’s discuss financing options for your trucking business.
+That leads us to the next step.

 Even if you have what you think is enough funds to build your company, there’s a good chance you’ll reach a point where you want to expand operations and ultimately realize additional financing would be helpful.